+Political risk The financial risk that a country's government will suddenly change its policies.
 Inflation risk The risk that the investments do not provide a return at least in line with inflation, thus eroding the purchasing power of the retirement savings.
 The Trustees make available a default investment strategy that is expected to provide a long-term real rate of return.
 Conversion risk The risk that fluctuations in the assets held, particularly in the period before retirement savings are accessed, lead to uncertainty over the benefit amount likely to be received.
-In the lifestyle arrangement made available through the Scheme (see Appendix 1), the Trustees change the proportion and type of investments so that in the run up to retirement the investments gradually start to move closely to match how the Trustees expect members to access their retirement savings.
-The Trustees keep under review the appropriateness of the default investment strategy.
+In the lifestyle arrangement made available as the Scheme's default investment strategy (see Appendix 1), the Trustees change the proportion and type of investments so that in the run up to retirement the investments gradually start to move closely to match how the Trustees expect members to access their retirement savings.
+The Trustees keep the appropriateness of the default investment strategy under review.
 Retirement income risk The risk that a member's retirement income falls short of the amount expected, whether this is due to lower investment returns than expected or insufficient contributions being paid.
 The Trustees periodically review the appropriateness of the default investment strategy to ensure member outcomes can be maximised.
-Communications to members will seek to encourage them to regularly review the level of their contributions, but ultimately this is a risk which lies with each member.
 Market risk Each investment manager is expected to manage properly diversified portfolios and to spread assets across a number of individual shares and securities.
 Currency risk The Scheme may gain exposure to overseas currencies by investing in assets that are denominated in a foreign currency or via currency management.
 Loss of investment The risk of loss of investment by the investment manager and custodian is assessed by the Trustees.
 This includes losses beyond those caused by market movements (e.g. default risk, operational errors or fraud).
+The Scheme's auditor considers the internal controls and processes of each of the investment managers as part of the review of the Scheme's annual accounts.
 ESG risks The risk posed by environment, social and governance factors (including, but not limited to, climate change).

-7. Expected return on investments
+Expected return on investments 7.

 - 7.1.
 The Trustees have regard to the relative investment return and risk that each asset class is expected to provide.
 The Trustees are advised by their professional advisors on these matters, whom they deem to be appropriately qualified experts.
-However, the day-to-day selection of investments is delegated to the investment managers. - 7.2.
-The Trustees recognise the need to distinguish between nominal and real returns and to make appropriate allowance for inflation when making decisions and comparisons.
+However, the day-to-day selection of investments is delegated to the investment managers. - The Trustees recognise the need to distinguish between nominal and real returns and to make appropriate 7.2. allowance for inflation when making decisions and comparisons.